 If you accept that intelligence is a statement of a relationship between two entities - then only in a very limited way.
 If intelligence is a statement that I don't understand a system and if AI is all about understanding it well enough to replicate it then you can see the self-defeating nature of the enterprise.

-It's a nice (almost) paradox for a subject that loves such self referential loops.
+That we can only regard a system as intelligent if we don't understand it is a nice (almost) paradox for a subject that loves such self referential loops.